The Capacity Region of the MIMO Interference Channel and its Reciprocity to Within a Constant Gap: Proof of Lemma

-As a first step towards deriving the lower bounds, in what follows, we shall first derive lower bounds for the different mutual information terms of equation \eqref{eq:Is-for-Gaussian-input-1}-\eqref{eq:Is-for-Gaussian-input-7}.
-From equation \eqref{eq:Is-for-Gaussian-input-1} we obtain
+As a first step towards deriving the lower bounds, in what follows, we shall first derive lower bounds for the different mutual information terms of \eqref{eq:Is-for-Gaussian-input-1}-\eqref{eq:Is-for-Gaussian-input-7}.
+For the bound in \eqref{eq:Is-for-Gaussian-input-1}, we obtain

-where step $(a)$ follows from the fact that $\log \det (.)$ is a monotonically increasing function over the cone of positive-definite matrices with respect to the partial ordering and equations \eqref{eq_pf_achieve_lemma_t1} and \eqref{eq_pf_achieve_lemma_t2}.
-The last equality follows from the fact that $H_{11}$ is a rank $m_{11}$ matrix.
+where step $(a)$ follows from \eqref{eq_pf_achieve_lemma_t1} and \eqref{eq_pf_achieve_lemma_t2} and the fact that $\log \det (.)$ is a monotonically increasing function over the cone of positive-definite matrices with respect to partial ordering.
 Similarly,